cloudflare/cloudflare-docs/content/api/get-started/keys.md

 ---

 # Get API keys (legacy)
-API Keys are the legacy authorization scheme for interacting with Cloudflare's APIs.
-When possible, use [API tokens](../create-token/) instead of API Keys.
+API keys are the legacy authorization scheme for interacting with the Cloudflare API.
+When possible, use [API tokens](../create-token/) instead of API keys.

 ## Limitations
-API Keys have multiple limitations when compared to API tokens:
+API keys have multiple limitations when compared to API tokens:

-1.  **Access to all Cloudflare Resources** - API Keys have access to all the resources of the user.
-This makes it impossible to safely use API Keys for access to non-production resources when a user also has access to production resources.
+- **Access to all Cloudflare Resources** - API keys have access to all the resources of the user.
+This makes it impossible to safely use API keys for access to non-production resources when a user also has access to production resources.

-2.  **Full permissions** - Similar to (1), API Keys have the exact same permissions as the user which means if the user can delete zones, or change DNS records so can the key.
+- **Full permissions** - Similarly, API keys have the exact same permissions as the user, which means if the user can delete zones or change DNS records, so can the API key.

-3.  **Limited to 1 per user** - Only one API Key can be provisioned per user.
-This complicates using Cloudflare's API in production systems where maintaining two secrets for accessing the API is important in the case 1 needs to be rolled.
+- **Limited to one per user** - Only one API key can be provisioned per user.
+This complicates using Cloudflare's API in production systems where maintaining two secrets for accessing the API is important in the case one needs to be rolled.

-4.  **Lack of advanced limits on usage** - API tokens can be limited to use in specific time windows and expire or be limited to use from specific IP ranges.
+- **Lack of advanced limits on usage** - API tokens can be limited to specific time windows and expire or be limited to use from specific IP ranges.

-For these reasons, API Keys are not recommended for new customers.
-Current customers using API Keys are encouraged to migrate and use API tokens instead.
-You can find information about using API Keys in the [API schema docs](https://api.cloudflare.com/#getting-started-requests).
+For these reasons, API keys are not recommended for new customers.
+Current customers using API keys are encouraged to migrate and use API tokens instead.
+Refer to the [API schema docs](https://api.cloudflare.com/#getting-started-requests) for more information about using API keys.

 ## View your API key